chromium/chromium/android_webview/docs/aosp-system-integration.md

       signatures.

-      Each signature tag contains the entire public certificate corresponding to the private key used to sign the APK, encoded as base64. -->
+      Each signature tag contains the entire public certificate corresponding to the private key used to sign the APK, encoded as base64.
+See the documentation above for instructions to print the signature of an APK in the correct format. -->

   <!-- This provider is listed first and has "availableByDefault" set to true,